Access to theaters

 The Francis J. Gaudette Theatre in Issaquah and the Everett Performing Arts Center in Everett have a women’s and men’s restroom located on either side of the lobby on the main floor.
 Each restroom has one wheelchair accessible stall.
 There is no public restroom available on the upper-level of either theatre.
-We encourage people to use the restroom with which they personally identify and feel comfortable.
+We encourage people to use the restroom with which they personally identify and feel comfortable using.

 Blind and Visually-Impaired Accommodations